dymk/temple/README.md

 rendering.

-Temple supports passing any number of variables to templates, as well as rendering nested templates within each other.
+Temple supports passing any number of variables to templates, as well as rendering nested templates within each other, and capturing blocks of template code.

 [Vibe.d](http://vibed.org/) compatible! `OutputStream` is implemented by vibe.d's connections, so just pass your `TCPConnection` or `HTTPServerResponse` where the